Perform an external screen pop with Amazon Connect

 Log in and take a call

 Now that you have everything set up, the last step is to log in and take a call using your modified Contact Control Panel.
-Use the URL you saved earlier from the modified HTML file that you put in Amazon S3.
+Use the domain you saved earlier from your CloudFront distribution.

 To log in and take a call:

 - In the URL field, paste the full domain (with https://) of your CloudFrond distribution and add

 /simple_screen_template.htmlto complete the URL.
 It should be similar to: